I’ve got to say, I’m Busy Being Awesome readers are truly awesome.

 So consider adding a small potted plant or two around the office.
 Succulents and spider plants are super low maintenance, or if you prefer a flowering plant that needs some TLC, orchids are always beautiful.

-So thank you again for all of your wonderful suggestions.
+Thank you again for all of your wonderful suggestions.
 And please keep them coming!
-How do you promote productivity in the workplace?
+How do you increase productivity for work?
 What strategies do you use to keep your motivation high?
 Let me know below!